 Abstract

-Organic solvent and ionic liquids have received increasing attention as attractive solvents in medical and biotechnological usages.
+Organic solvent and ionic liquids (ILs) have received increasing attention as attractive solvents in medical and biotechnological usages.
 The present study has been carried out to study the comparative influence of 1-butyl-3-methylimidazolium, 1-methylimidazolium and some organic solvent on the kinetic parameters of the chromate reductase.
 Km and Vmax values for enzyme were calculated 1.39 mM and 0.26 μ mol.min-1.mg-1, respectively.
 As the concentration of ionic liquids increased, Km increased and kcat decreased.
 In addition, the associated tertiary structures changes of enzyme caused by ILs (100 mM) were studied by fluorescence method.
 The enzyme activity in the presence of 0.5 mM [MIm][Cl] and 0.4 mM [MIm][BF4] reduced to 35% of the initial reaction rate whereas this enzyme demonstrated 76% of its initial activity in the presence of organic solvent such as Tween 20, indicating that the chromate reductase is more sensitive to these ILs compared to Tween 20.

-Keywords: Organic solvent, Ionic liquids, Chromate reductase,
+Keywords: Organic solvent, Ionic liquids, Chromate reductase

-*Corresponding author E-mail:

-mollaniabiochem@gmail.com
+*E-mail address: mollaniabiochem@gmail.com

 aDepartment of Biology, Faculty of Basic Sciences, Hakim Sabzevari University, Sabzevar, Iran